home-assistant/developers.home-assistant/docs/internationalization/core.md

 ### Entities

 #### Name of entities
 Integrations can provide translations for names of its entities.
-To do this, provide an `entity` dictionary, that contains a translations of the names and set the entity's `translation_key` property to a key under a domain in the `entity` dictionary.
+To do this, provide an `entity` dictionary, that contains translations of the names and set the entity's `translation_key` property to a key under a domain in the `entity` dictionary.
 If the entity's `translation_key` property is not `None` and the `entity` dictionary provides a translated name, `EntityDescription.name` will be ignored.

 The following example `strings.json` is for a `sensor` entity with its `translation_key` property set to `thermostat_mode`: